Skip to main content

 What We Offer:

-• Traditional Filipino Food & Homestyle Comfort Meals
+• Traditional Filipino Food and Local Experiences

 Our kitchen supports local farmers, producers, and community gardens.
 Our dishes aim to tell a story, rooted in local culinary traditions and made with love.
+We hold traditional food interactive cooking classes and demonstrations.
+With DOT's support and push for Gastronomy Tourism, GMarket is the island's host and provider of "Boracay Signature Bites" that showcases curated Malaynon and Aklanon specialties in a local setting.

 • Art, Handicrafts, & Food Products by Local Artists and Artisans